Congratulations on getting a Southwest Airlines Interview.

 About Southwest Airlines

-• Southwest Airlines is a U.S. low-cost airline and is considered one of the major airlines in the United States.
+- Southwest Airlines is a low-cost airline in the United States and is considered one of the country’s major airlines.

-• The airline is the largest operator of Boeing Fleet.
+- The airline is the largest operator of the Boeing Fleet.

-• In addition to U.S. destinations, Southwest flies to Mexico, Jamaica, The Bahamas, Aruba, Dominican Republic, Costa Rica, Belize, and Cuba.
+- Southwest flies to Mexico, Jamaica, the Bahamas, Aruba, the Dominican Republic, Costa Rica, Belize, and Cuba, in addition to U.S. destinations.

-• Southwest is mainly a point-to-point airline rather than connecting flights through a hub.
+- Southwest is mainly a point-to-point airline rather than a connecting flight through a hub.

-• Think you know a lot about Southwest Airlines?
-Take our Southwest Interview Prep Quiz and see how well you do.
+- Do you think you know a lot about Southwest Airlines?
+Take our Southwest Interview Prep Quiz to see how well you do.

 Southwest Airlines Purpose